RikusWiehahn/lowline.ai/README.md

 Lowline.ai is a javascript utility library that lets you easily sprinkle powerful AI magic all through your codebases.

-- 100+ functions powered by ChatGPT, with more added all the time.
+- 100+ (eventually) functions powered by ChatGPT, each being constantly improved with more added all the time.
 - Use it straight away by installing the NPM module.
 - For faster completions sign up for a pay-per-use plan and create an API key.

 ---

 ## 🚧 Under development, use at own risk. 🚧

+That being said, you are extremely welcome to use this.
+Any feedback, bug reports, issues, or suggestions would be hugely appreciated and will help towards improving this tool ❤️.

 ---